PrattFall/fusen/README.md

 - Using `preact` for views
 - Using only `preact` hooks for state management with `useContext` and `useReducer`
     - Probably a bad idea, but I wanted to try it
+    - So far hasn't been _too_ bad.
+Still easier to manage than Angular, but that's a pretty low bar
 - Using lists in the README for brevity

 ## Getting Started